Michael-Burka/kittygram_final/README.md

 ### Web Server Configuration
 - **Nginx**: Understood the principles of web server configuration and its role as a reverse proxy, ensuring efficient handling of client requests.

-### Backend and Frontend Development
+### Backend Development
-- **Django**: Enhanced my backend development skills, focusing on scalability and security.
+- **Django**: Strengthened my backend development techniques, emphasizing scalability, security, and seamless integration with frontend applications.
-- **React.js**: Honed frontend development techniques, ensuring responsiveness and user-friendly interfaces.

 ## Project Accomplishments